ellereeeee/blog-posts/2018-04-30 this or That.md

 }
 ```

-While this solves the problem, Simpson says people often use this to avoid understanding of `this`.
+While this solves the problem, people often rely on lexical scope to avoid understanding of `this`.
 Using the `.call()` method let's us properly use `this`.

 ```javascript
 function foo(num) {